 My motto is we must come together as a movement to induce, inspire, influence, encourage and motivate each other.

-My love of Jazz comes from my dad and the radio station WRVR which was the only jazz station in NYC if you were lucky enough to get it on the dial.
-I also had music-loving neighbors who brought the jazz mobile to our block each year.
-Growing up in St. Albans/Hollis area for over 50 years, it was common to hear bands practicing throughout the neighborhood and attending dances given by various organizations.
-Live bands like Bartlett Contemporaries constantly entertained you.
-In addition, a nightclub on Hollis Avenue and 200th Street had live jazz bands we could hear from the street.
-I became interested in Creative Jazz Organization, Inc. after receiving an invitation to come down to Manhattan Proper on a Wednesday night from Gail Robergeau at least eight years ago.
+My love of jazz comes from my dad and the radio station WRVR, which was the only jazz station in NYC if you were lucky enough to get it on the dial.
+I also had music-loving neighbors who brought the Jazz Mobile to our block each year.
+Growing up in the St. Albans/Hollis area for over 50 years, it was common to hear bands practicing throughout the neighborhood and I attended dances given by various organizations.
+Live bands like Bartlett Contemporaries constantly entertained us.
+Additionally, there was a nightclub on Hollis Avenue and 200th Street had live jazz bands that the music could be heard from the street.
+I became interested in the Creative Jazz Organization, Inc. after receiving an invitation to come down to Manhattan Proper on a Wednesday night from Gail Robergeau at least ten years ago.
 I enjoyed the music, musicians, living legends, and people, so I joined CJO.
-Now I serve on the Board as Recording Secretary.
+Now I serve on the board as Recording Secretary.
 I am retired from the NYC Department of Transportation.
 I served on various planning committees for the agency's ceremonies and holiday parties; music was also a large part of those presentations.
-I am honored to serve on the Board and continue working on "Keeping Jazz Alive."
+I am honored to serve on the board and continue working on "Keeping Jazz Alive".

 REUBEN BANKHEAD CHAIRMAN OF SCHOLARSHIP COMMITTEE